Herpes Labialis (Cold Sores)

 What is herpes labialis?

-Herpes labialis is a viral infection caused by Herpes Simplex Virus 1 (HSV-1) or Herpes Simplex Virus 2 (HSV-2), which is usually associated with genital herpes.
-Herpes labialis presents with painful blisters of the lips and facial areas near the mouth.
-It is highly contagious, and it is estimated that 50% to 80% of the adult population in the USA carries the virus.
+Herpes labialis, or cold sores, is a viral infection caused by herpes simplex virus 1 (HSV-1), which is the type most commonly associated with cold sores, or herpes simplex virus 2 (HSV-2), which is usually associated with genital herpes.
+Herpes labialis presents with painful blisters of the lips and facial area near the mouth.
+It is highly contagious, and it is estimated that 50% to 80% of the adult population in the USA carries the herpes simplex 1 virus.

 Most people are infected with herpes labialis in childhood, after which it lies dormant in the nervous system, usually in major nerves of the upper body.
 Stress can cause the virus to reactivate, leading to an outbreak of the blisters.
 Herpes labialis outbreaks that result from a reactivated infection are known as recurrent infections.
 Because the blisters often occur during or just after an illness, such as a cold or flu, they are colloquially known as “cold sores” or “fever blisters.”
 The condition is also sometimes called orofacial herpes or oral herpes.

-Although herpes labialis is painful and unsightly, it is a very minor infection in most people.
-However, there can be serious health consequences if newborn babies are affected (see FAQs) or in people who are immunosuppressed.
+Although herpes labialis is contagious, painful and unsightly, it is a very minor infection in most people.
+However, there can be serious health consequences if newborn babies are affected (see FAQs) or people who are immunosuppressed.

-Because cold sores typically arise after encountering triggers such as sunburn or illness, it is possible to predict when they are likely to occur and therefore to be vigilant about symptoms.
-Redness and tingling at a particular site around the mouth and lips is often the first sign that herpes labialis is occurring.
+Because cold sores are recurrent, they typically arise after encountering triggers such as sunburn or illness, and it is possible to predict when they are likely to occur and therefore to be vigilant about symptoms.
+Redness and tingling at a particular site around the mouth and lips often the first sign that herpes labialis is occurring.
 Shortly thereafter, fluid-filled blisters appear.
 If you are concerned that you or someone you know may have cold sores, the Ada app can help you check your symptoms.
 Download the free app or find out more about how it works.